“Mom, I had it first!” “No, I did.” “It was mine!” “I don’t want to share.”

 Me: “I noticed you asked her for a turn even though you were really angry.
 That was tough.
 I see that!
 Hopefully, you can find another toy, and soon enough, she will share it”.

-The beautiful part of this turn-taking practice is you quickly get into the same routine every time your children are fighting over a toy.
+The beautiful part of this turn-taking practice is that you quickly get into the same routine whenever your children fight over a toy.

 This will help them learn that you will say, “Have you asked for a turn,” and they also realize that giving their siblings a turn with the toys will hopefully mean the sibling will do the same thing for them down the road.
 You are essentially working your way out of a coaching job, and with consistent practice, soon enough, you’ll hear your child saying: “Hey, Emmy can I have a turn” all on their own!